b-jesch/skin.estuary.modv2/README.md

 - .10
   * Subtitle flags in info views fixed
   * Visibility condition of rotating disc art in video/audio OSD fixed
   * in progress tvshows widget moved to top
+  * Video resolution to list views added

 - .9